edelgrace/blog/content/post/2011-12-05-school-school-school.md

   - High School

 ---
 Band: It was really pretty this morning!
 Number one and two almost made me burst into tears.The trumpets can actually play really pretty!
 It made me happy.
-I&#8217;m so excited for the show, no joke.
-I can&#8217;t wait to watch it.
+I'm so excited for the show, no joke.
+I can't wait to watch it.

 Spare: Nothing to report.